-(1) The fact that the substance involved in this case was not real is no defense to the attempt charge.
-But the government must convince you that the defendar nt actually thought he was buying [selling] real (2) The government must show that the defendant's actions uniquely mar criminal.
-In other words, the defendant's conduct, taken as a whole, mus • beyond a reasonable doubt that he actually thought he was buying [selling g] real
+(1) The fact that the substance involved in this case was not realattempt charge.
+But the government must convince you that the defendation was buying [selling] real is no defense to the ant actually thought he (2) The government must show that the defendant's actions uniquely materiminal.
+In other words, the defendant's conduct, taken as a whole, must beyond a reasonable doubt that he actually thought he was buying [selling the conduct of the conduct o st clearly confirm